dentproject/testing/docs/CI_Automation/README.md

    - Create your own test suite files in this directory

+   - Current test suites:
+          fullRegression: All of SIT testings and functional testings (Takes 2 days to complete)
+	  sitTestl:       Only testing SIT test cases
+	  functional:     Only testing functional test cases
+          l3tests:        A quick test with traffic (10 minutes)
+	  cleanConfig:    A quick test for CI framework development (few minutes)

-   - A quick view of a test suite example:
+   - Below shows a preview of a test suite example:

-     NOTE: Every "name" must be unique!
-Otherwise, only the last test with the same name will get executed.
+     NOTE: Every "name" MUST BE UNIQUE!
+Otherwise, only the last test with the same name will be executed

      suiteGroups:
        runInParallel: